Tekken 8: Unforgotten Echoes

 The Tekken Monks are descendants of an ancient clan devoted to Buddhist teachings and restoring the purity of the Mishima fighting style.
 After Heihachi was defeated by Kazuya in their previous battle, the high priest of the monks, Seiryu, rescued him just before his body hit the lava and helped him recover, as well as faking his death from the public, including Reina.
 With Heihachi having developed amnesia from the fight, the monks aim to have him master the ultimate Mishima technique, which requires a pure heart.
 Thanks to training alongside Lidia and defeating his inner demons, Heihachi is able to achieve control over his mind, body, and technique.
 For his final task, the Star Crusher Trial, he must destroy a meteorite that falls once every 200 years.
 Before he goes, he agrees to help Lidia in their fight against Kazuya.

 The meteorite that approaches Heihachi in the Star Crusher Trial ended up being debris that came as a result of Jin and Kazuya's battle in space.
 Heihachi catches the meteorite and headbutts it, successfully mastering the ultimate Mishima technique.
 However, doing so also restored his lost memories, reverting him back to his evil ways.
 He kills the Tekken Monks before testing his new technique on Yoshimitsu, Eddy, and Lidia.
 After defeating them, he vows to stop Kazuya and will enact the next part of his plan once Reina awakens her Devil Gene.

 Characters

-There is currently a total of 40 playable characters.
+There is currently a total of 44 playable characters.
 There were 32 announced for the base roster of Tekken 8.
-The game also includes eight more characters to the roster via downloadable season passes.
+The game includes four additional characters to the roster with each downloadable season pass.
 In addition, there are two unplayable boss characters, Azazel and Devil Kazuya in his true form, as well as an event-only playable character that is also one of the final unplayable opponents in Arcade Mode.
 Harada commented (in early 2024) that guest characters had not yet been considered, but acknowledged the demand from fans for the inclusion of Kazuma Kiryu from the Like a Dragon series who was previously the most requested guest character in Tekken 7, as well as Tifa Lockhart from Final Fantasy.
 The first guest character, Clive Rosfield from Final Fantasy XVI, was released in December 2024.
+The second guest character, Yujiro Hanma from Baki the Grappler, will be released in early 2027.